uebu12/Ironhack-GameProject/README.md

 ## So what is the story?

-Much like in real life, if you don't feed the creature for to long, it will get sick and die.
+Much like in real life, if you don't feed the creature for too long, it will get sick and die.

 ## About the creator